jadecobra/gym/python_tdd/docs/07_FUNCTIONS.md

 # How to write functions in python

-We will will step through functions in python using Test Driven Development
+We will step through functions in python using Test Driven Development

 ## Prerequisites